John Garlington: Professional career

-Garlington was drafted by the Cleveland Browns in the 2nd round (47th overall) of the 1968 NFL Draft.
+Garlington was drafted by the Cleveland Browns in the 2nd round (47th overall) of the 1968 NFL/AFL draft.
 He played ten seasons with the Cleveland Browns, from 1968 until 1977.

 Law enforcement career

 After leaving professional football, Garlington worked, from 1986, as a Wildlife Enforcement Agent (game warden) with the Louisiana Department of Wildlife & Fisheries - Enforcement Division.
 He was promoted to the rank of Captain, in 1998, and was the commander of the department's Region 1 office near Shreveport, Louisiana.
 Prior to assuming command of Region 1, Garlington held the rank of Sergeant, and was assigned to the department's Statewide Strike Force.
 Garlington died in the line of duty, from drowning, while investigating a poaching complaint near his home on the Mill Creek Reservoir near Saline, LA in Bienville Parish.
 He had been on the force for 14 years.
 Garlington was survived by his wife Karon Garlington, and son Seth Garlington.

 He is buried at the Ebenezer Cemetery off Louisiana Highway 508 in Bienville Parish.
 His son, Jonesboro police officer John Moses Garlington, was interred at this same cemetery in the spring of 1994.